What Is Slow Living?

 What Is Slow Living, Really?

-The term originally grew out of the Slow Food Movement in 1980s Italy, which resisted fast food culture in favor of tradition, nourishment, and depth.
-Since then, slow living has expanded into every part of life: how we eat, work, rest, parent, and even how we use our screens.
+The concept of slow living grew out of the Slow Food Movement in 1980s Italy, which pushed back against fast food culture in favor of tradition, nourishment, and connection.
+Over time, the philosophy expanded beyond food and into every part of life—how we work, rest, parent, consume, and relate to our time and attention.

-It’s a heart-first response to a world that often prioritizes speed over substance.
+At its core, slow living is a heart-first response to a world that often values speed over substance.

 The S.L.O.W.
-Framework: A Simple Way to Begin
+Framework: A Simple Way to Start Slow Living

 These principles go far beyond food.
-They represent a deeper commitment: to choose what feels aligned, what nourishes your well-being, and what supports your community and values.
+They represent a deeper commitment to choose what feels nourishing, aligned, and supportive of your values.

 It’s not about being perfect.